13 best hand blenders for making soup and more

 Get whizzy with it and invest in a stick blender to make soups, smoothies, sauces and much more.
 We put them to the test and picked our favourite versions.

 A hand blender – a small spinning blade mounted on the end of a rod, shielded by a plastic or metal skirt – allows you to purée quickly without the need to transfer into a separate blender or pan.
 For example, if you want to purée soup, you can blend in a saucepan, rather than tipping hot liquid into a jug blender, which while robust can be bulky and noisy.

-Though it might seem obvious, when buying a hand blender consider what you’ll use it for.
-For example, if you’re only going to be churning out soups every now and then, you could opt for a cheaper model.
+When buying a hand blender, consider what you’ll use it for – if you’re only going to be churning out soups every now and then, you could opt for a cheaper model.
 Also consider how fast the hand blender is and what attachments it comes with.
-And if you’re going to use it to blend high-coloured fruit and veg (like tomatoes) you might want to go for a stainless steel model as plastic can stain easily.
+And if you’re going to use it to blend high-coloured fruit and veg (like tomatoes), you might want to go for a stainless-steel model as plastic can stain easily.

-For more unbiased expert buyer’s guides, visit our reviews section to find 400+ round-ups of everything from the best veg boxes to slow cookers and soup makers.
+For more unbiased expert buyer's guides, visit our reviews section to find 400+ round-ups of everything from the best veg boxes to slow cookers and soup makers.
 If you're looking for a more heavy-duty jug blender, then read our comprehensive review of the best blenders.

 - Best for smooth blending: Tefal Optichef hand blender, £56.90

 - Best for occasional use: Salter Cosmos 3 in 1 blender set, £24.89

 - Best for families: Braun Multiquick 5 Vario hand blender, £69